 A reference list of toxic chemicals commonly found in baby products.

-Chemicals of concern featured in our Green Momma Guide.
+Chemicals of concern featured in our Green Parent Guide.

 1,4-dioxane is a contaminant that may be present in some bubble baths and body washes that contain ingredients like sodium laureth sulfate.
 This chemical is linked to cancer.